daveknippers/KaliRoulette/README.md

 | suicide (*) | 32 |

 (*) suicide includes having your own bullets reflected back at you, killing yourself with the sceptre and sacrificing yourself to Kali.

+# Future development

+We'd like to add some sort of wagering on the level on the streamer's death, and we're collecting better statistics to make the payout multipliers more balanced.

 # Copyright (do what you want)
 Copyright (c) 2017, 2018 Dave Knippers and Justin Miller